CACI-IMG/ForecasterDocs/reference/Forecasting/Model-Columns.md

 ## Selecting Columns
-Columns can be flagged up in two ways:
+Columns can be flagged up as one of two types:
 -	**Input**:  Column is allowed as an input to the forecast model (provided the model in question uses inputs).
 For some models, all input columns will be used, however, for more powerful models such as *Moving Average Regression* or *Random Forest*, the models themselves will learn which of these permitted inputs are relevant, and will usually just chose a subset of these input columns.
 -	**Target**:  Column to be forecast (only one can be selected)